Some riders are just not cut out to blend into the peloton.

 Warning: wild styles ahead.
 You may want to dim your screen now.

-ViewUK-based Milltag is best known for high-quality custom kits and exciting design collaborations with top artists from around the world.
+ViewUpdate: In January 2023 the company closed down their operation.
+UK-based Milltag was best known for high-quality custom kits and exciting design collaborations with top artists from around the world.
 They’ve created bespoke kits for bands, clubs, charities, events.
-But a lot of the good stuff is also available to buy in their online store.
-All their kit is visually arresting and ethically manufactured.
-But…
+But a lot of the good stuff was also available to buy in their online store….

 ViewUK-based Morvelo design for every kind of cyclist – and they make some of the coolest kits around.
 Founders Oli and Dave started out with 25+ years’ racing experience, £500 and a box of T-Shirts.
 Now Morvelo is one of the ‘go to’ brands for fashion-conscious riders.
 In their own words: “The Morvelo philosophy isn’t…